 - The Chrism Mass, or Service for the Blessing of the Oils and Renewal of Ordination

 - Vows, on the morning of Maundy Thursday

 - The annual Ordination of Priests

 The two study days in 2017 are 14 March and 1 November.

 Each ordained licensed minister (beyond curacy) and licensed lay worker is given a CMD account (or ‘pot’) of £160.
 At the beginning of each year up to £160 is added, to a maximum total of £250.
 To use the account for development outside of the portfolio approval must be sought from the Director of Mission & Ministry.

 Stipendiary Clergy are encouraged to apply for a sabbatical, where circumstances allow, if they have been in ministry for at least 10 years, or it is this long since their last sabbatical.

 A sabbatical can bring lasting benefit to ministry and should be seen as part of the conscious development of ministry, and not simply as an interlude away from it.
 It is an opportunity offered to clergy at the discretion of the Bishop, not a right to be claimed.

 Higher Education Courses

-Clergy who are interested in the possibility of pursuing a higher degree should come to discuss their ideas with the CMD officer.
+Clergy who are interested in the possibility of pursuing a higher degree should come to discuss their ideas with the Director of Mission & Ministry.